The 13 Hallmarks of an Exceptional Startup Founder

 1. Great founders have a clear vision.

-A successful founder needs a clear, distinct, comprehensive long-term vision of their company and where it’s headed – whether they’re aiming to solve a problem, grow sales, launch a new product, or something else.
-They can imagine how to turn their dream into reality, including all the small steps along the way, not just the big picture or grand idea.
+A successful tech startup founder needs a distinct and comprehensive long-term vision of their company and where it’s headed – whether they’re aiming to solve a problem, grow sales, launch a new product, or some other goal.
+They’re able to envision how to turn their dream into reality and include all the small steps along the way, rather than relying solely on big picture thinking.

-They also need to understand when and how they’ll know they’ve succeeded – so, a realistic definition of success should be established at the outset and shared with all involved, though this can of course change along the way as the startup grows and evolves.
+They also must understand when and how they’ll know they’ve succeeded – so, a realistic definition of success should be established at the outset and shared with all involved, though this may change along the way as the startup grows and evolves.

 Finally, any founder’s realistic vision will include possible roadblocks or challenges they anticipate facing.
 They know that while they can’t predict every issue that might come up, they can expect certain problems and should be prepared to deal with them.